 If you’re unsuccessful at any stage in the assessment process, you are ineligible to reapply for 36 months after your application date.
 During this time, we recommend reviewing the information on our careers page to learn more about the various streams, eligibility requirements and training timelines to ensure that you understand the requirements of the position you are interested in.

-To apply for other career opportunities within the Company, visit our careers portal.
+To apply for other career opportunities within the Company, visit our careers portalOpen a new window.

 Passing our assessments does not guarantee a training offer.
 Positions are limited by operational requirements and candidates are selected based on scores.
 If you are successful in passing all the assessments, but are not immediately offered a training seat, you are still eligible to receive an offer for 36 months after your application date.